G-1nOnly/CoFUNde/Python/Fun stuff/Numpy Notes.md

    # Sum by each row
    np.sum(a, axis = 1, keepdims=True)
    # Sum by each row and keep the dimension

+   np.linalg.norm(a,axis=1,keepdims=True)
+   # Calculate the norm of each row and keep the dimension
    ```

 7. #### **Broadcasting**